-- ▼ the level and structure of executive remuneration should be competitive (but not excessive) to attract, motivate and retain a pool of talented executives for the present and future growth of the Manager; and - executive remuneration should be performance-related with a view to promoting the long-term success and sustainability of the Manager.
+- the level and structure of executive remuneration should be competitive (but not excessive) to attract, motivate and retain a pool of talented executives for the present and future growth of the Manager; and - executive remuneration should be performance-related with a view to promoting the long-term success and sustainability of the Manager.

 The CEO is not present during the discussions relating to her own compensation and terms and conditions of service, and the review of her performance.
-However, the Board, with the assistance of the NRC, reviews the CEO's performance and the NRC Chairman. or his designate, will share with the CEO their views of her performance.
+However, the Board, with the assistance of the NRC, reviews the CEO's performance and the NRC Chairman, or his designate, will share with the CEO their views of her performance.
 In accordance with the directions and guidelines from the MAS on the remuneration of key executive officers of REIT managers, the Board, with the assistance of the NRC, reviews the CEO's specific remuneration package to ensure its compliance with the substance and spirit of such directions and guidelines from the MAS.

 The remuneration of the Board and the employees of the Manager is paid by the Manager, and not paid by MLT.
-The Manager has set out in the table below information on the fees paid to the Directors for FY21/22:
+The Manager has set out in the table below information on the fees paid to the Directors for FY19/20:

-Board Members Membership Fees Paid for FY21/22 Mr Lee Chong Kwee Non-Executive Chairman and Director S\$138,000 Mr Tarun Kataria Lead Independent Non-Executive Director and Chairman of the NRC S\$98,000 Mr Lim Joo Boon Independent Non-Executive Director and Chairman of the AC S\$108,000 Ms Judy Lee (Appointed on 25 February 2022) Independent Non-Executive Director N.A.1 Ms Lim Mei Independent Non-Executive Director and Member of the NRC S\$81,000 Mr Loh Shai Weng Independent Non-Executive Director and Member of the AC S\$91,000 Mr Tan Wah Yeow Independent Non-Executive Director and Member of the AC S\$92,000 Mr Wee Siew Kim (Retired on 31 March 2022) Independent Non-Executive Director and Member of the AC S\$91,000 Mr Goh Chye Boon Non-Executive Director Nil 2 Ms Wendy Koh Mui Ai Non-Executive Director Nil 2 Mr Wong Mun Hoong Non-Executive Director and Member of the NRC Nil 2 Ms Ng Kiat Executive Director and CEO Nil 3
+ard Members Membership Fees Paid for FY19/20 Mr Lee Chong Kwee Non-Executive Chairman and Director S\$136,500 Mrs Penny Goh (Retired on 31 March 2020) Lead Independent Non-Executive Director and Chairperson of the NRC S\$96,500 Mr Tarun Kataria (Re-designated as Lead Independent Non-Executive Director and Chairman of the NRC on 31 March 2020) Lead Independent Non-Executive Director and Chairman of the NRC S\$81,500 Mr Lim Joo Boon Independent Non-Executive Director and Chairman of the AC S\$106,500 Ms Lim Mei (Appointed as Independent Non-Executive Director on 5 March 2020 and Member of the NRC on 31 March 2020) Independent Non-Executive Director and Member of the NRC N.A.
+1 Mr Loh Shai Weng Independent Non-Executive Director and Member of the AC S\$121,500 2 Mr Tan Wah Yeow Independent Non-Executive Director and Member of the AC S\$91,500 Mr Wee Siew Kim Independent Non-Executive Director and Member of the AC S\$91,500 Mr Hiew Yoon Khong (Resigned on 1 January 2020) Non-Executive Director and Member of the NRC Nil 3 Mr Chua Tiow Chye (Resigned on 1 January 2020) Non-Executive Director Nil 3 Mr Goh Chye Boon (Appointed on 1 January 2020) Non-Executive Director Nil 3 Ms Wendy Koh Mui Ai (Appointed on 1 January 2020) Non-Executive Director Nil 3 Mr Wong Mun Hoong (Appointed as Member of the NRC on 1 January 2020) Non-Executive Director and Member of the NRC Nil 3 Ms Ng Kiat Executive Director and CEO Nil 4